grdw/grdw/_posts/2022-09-27-how-to-share-a-file-between-devices.md

 ### Websockets, a love story
 We'll explore websockets next.
 I can make a simple little backend that can handle websockets.
 Web clients have websocket [4] functionality these days.
 We'll have to host the socket handler (or socket server) somewhere within my own network, since I'll only allow it to run from within my own network.

-<<<<<<< HEAD
-Each client will be able to connect to it from their respected devices, and are able to communicate to each other, and send bytes from one to the other.
+Each client will be able to connect to the websocket server from their respected devices, and are able to communicate to each other.
+In other words  send bytes from one to the other.
 A socket handler in Go looks roughly like this:

 ```go
 package main